jdores/warp-vips/README.md

-  This worker will make a mapping of device ids to virtual IPs
+  This Cloudflare worker will make a mapping of device ids to virtual IPs

   The worker can be triggered on demand when querying the worker hostname AND according to a cron schedule